smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 Subqueries can be used in various parts of a SQL query, such as the `SELECT`, `FROM`, and `WHERE` clauses.
 They are highly useful for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.
 They are highly useful for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.

-Here is an example of a subquery using the `Employees` table.
+Here is an example of a correlated subquery using the `Employees` table.
+We will talk more about correlated subqueries in the Semi and Anti join portion of this repository.

 ```sql
 SELECT  e.*
 FROM    Employees e